sinaiaviles0190/Notes03/AWSglobaLinfrastructure.md

 - Check compliance requirements (if any) and make sure AWS's compliance rules can run your work
 - As mentioned before, check SLAs and cost, not the same in different regions
 #### Points of Presence (PoP) & Local Zone

 ### ii.
 Quotes
+- Section 5.07 mentions, " AWS has the largest global infrastructure footprint of any cloud provider in order to deliver customer’s content through a worldwide network.."
+I found this interesting because AWS is much more widely used than I assumed.
+The fact that AWS tops Azure and Google Cloud is impressive, I have underestimated AWS.

 ### iii.
 New Information
 - Data Security and Compliance: anything related to Health Care, Education, Bank & Finance
+-

 ### iv.
 Questions
 - What does it mean for a service to be region dependent/independent?